ZXS66/blog/source/_posts/get-started-with-PWA.md

 });
 const bgSyncPlugin = new workbox.backgroundSync.BackgroundSyncPlugin(
   QUEUE_NAME,
-  // { maxRetentionTime: 24 * 60 } // Retry for max of 24 Hours (specified in minutes)
   // { maxRetentionTime: 7 * 24 * 60 } // Retry for max of 1 week (specified in minutes)
 );
 workbox.routing.registerRoute(